 What is sodium benzoate?

-Preservative (INS 211), also known as sodium benzoate, is an artificially made food additive obtained by combining benzoic acid and sodium hydroxide.
+Sodium benzoate, is an artificially made food additive ( Food additives are the substances that are added to foods in order to either preserve its flavor or enhance its other properties like taste, appearance, or other qualities) obtained by combining benzoic acid and sodium hydroxide.
 It is the sodium salt of benzoic acid.
 It’s a white to off-white, odourless crystalline substance found in powder, flake or granule form.
 It is most popularly used as a preservative since it inhibits the growth of potentially harmful bacteria, mold, and other microbes in food, thus preventing spoilage.

 When buying Preservative (INS 211), check the food grade mark and expiry date on the package.
 The package should be well-sealed and free from moisture.